BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

 ```

-You could retrieve the 0th channel with open funds into a variable like this:
+You could retrieve the ID of the 0th channel into a variable like this:
 ```
 c$ nodeidremote=$(lightning-cli --testnet listfunds | jq '.channels[0] | .peer_id')
 ```